JoshuaOSHickman/SmartOrDumb/README.md

 Anyhow, I'm eating lunch, and a particularly helpful Rails tutorial writer sat down next to me.
 Didn't know who he was until I saw his name badge, but I recognized his name, though I wasn't sure what for at first.

-And we're chatting eventually (other people at the table), and we get to talking about smart phones.
+Eventually we begin chatting (other people at the table), and we get to talking about smart phones.
 Now, I don't have a smart phone.
 I used to, but I found it resoundingly useless.
 I find it alienates people from their surroundings, has absolutely no benefit, and isn't even executed well as an idea.

 Suffice it to say, other people around the table got involved at this point, telling me about it's useful for the maps and I can text much easier, etc. I'm not as surprised as I would like to be with their inability to understand I can be familiar with the feature set without desiring one of these infernal machines.
 (Note: I'm mostly joking, and I might get a smartphone later)

-Anyhow, I made mention just getting shell access is absurdly difficult, and my time on the iPhone years ago made me believe it'll never be supported.
+I made mention just getting shell access is absurdly difficult, and my time on the iPhone years ago made me believe it'll never be supported.
+This seems to be... somewhat fixed.
+But not really.
+Ugh.

 ##Talking about the weather

-So I went ahead and got a shell for my dumb phone.
+I went ahead and made myself a shell for my dumb phone.
 Something about that Mark Twain quote about people talking about the weather but never doing anything about it.
+You know how it is.

 This runs over twilio.
 I added the twilio number in my smartphone under "Shell", and I text it a command and it texts me back the result.
 QED.